opencog/sensory/opencog/atoms/irc/README.md

 -------------
 What's the right way to do the above, using Atomese Atoms and Values? what is the API that is natural for an agent to work with?
 I don't know.

+The basic "action" seems to be "Open", which philosophically is "look at".
+The result of "open" is a data stream that can be sampled.
+But this data stream is complex: it has structure.
+If the stream is chat conversation, then how do we represent the different users talking, their nicks, hosts, etc.?

+What about sub-actions?
+After taking the action to join a server, one has several subactions.
+One is to list all of the channels.
+Another action is to select one channel and join it.
+After joining a channel, there are several more sub-actions possible: list all of the users, start a private conversation with a single user, or spew stuff into the (public) channel.

+The sub-actions are modal: they do not become possible or available, until certain earlier actions have been performed.
+The menu of possible actions also changes modally: some actions might disappear over time.